 CEE:4762 Design of Transportation Systems 3 s.h.

 Overview of different modes within transportation systems; concepts of sustainability and livability in transportation system design; derivation of standards for geometric design of highways; roundabout design; cross-sectional and longitudinal geometric design of highways.
 Prerequisites: CEE:3763.

 Design of traffic control devices; evaluation and analysis of intersections and transportation networks using appropriate computer software.
 Prerequisites: CEE:3763.

 Design of civil engineering systems, individual and team design projects oriented toward the solution of local problems, project management, construction management, contracts, budgeting, bidding.
-Prerequisites: CEE:3763 and CEE:3533 and CEE:3371 and CEE:3155.
 Corequisites: CEE:3003.
-Requirements: senior standing.
+Requirements: final semester.

 New topics or areas of study not formally offered in other civil and environmental courses; ice engineering, chaos and strange attractors, remote sensing, nonlinear dynamics of hydrologic processes, advanced water and wastewater treatment processes, hazardous waste control, global climate change, damage mechanics; based on faculty/student interest.

 CEE:5083 Introduction to Comp Flow in Pipes and Channels 3 s.h.